50 YouTubers Fight for $1,000,000: Synopsis

 Mark Rober, JiDion, and Ryan Trahan were the first YouTubers to be eliminated after failing to make basketball shots to win a subscriber of theirs a Cybertruck.
 In the second challenge the YouTubers must cut dalgonas as seen in the Netflix show Squid Game.
 Challenge three was a game of Jenga.
 The fourth challenge was a "steal or no steal" briefcase challenge featuring the host of Deal or No Deal, Howie Mandel.
 The fifth challenge was to cook for judges Joey Chestnut, Miranda Cosgrove and IShowSpeed, the latter of whom was originally set to compete in the video.
 Logan Paul accidentally eliminated himself by leaving the cube to smash a plate during the challenge.
 The final challenge was about figuring out which of the five remaining contestants had the million dollar briefcase in a "game of bluff".
-YouTube animator Jaiden Animations won the cash prize which she intends to use to allow some of her subscribers to attend art school.
+YouTube animator Jaiden Animations won the cash prize in which she intends to use it to allow some of her subscribers to attend art school.